mauriziofonte/win11-wsl2-ubuntu22-setup/README.md

 1. Use the `ppa:ondrej/php` PHP repo, that allows to install PHP versions from _5.6_ from up to _8.2_ (_Note: PHP 8.3 is still in beta, and is set to be released on November 23, 2023._)
 2. Use the `ppa:ondrej/apache2` Apache repo
+3. Use the [`mfonte/hte-cli`](https://github.com/mauriziofonte/hte-cli) tool to handle _Apache Virtualhosts_.
+This tool can be used to **create, delete and list** virtualhosts that are specifically optimized for **local/test development**.
-3. Make _Apache Virtualhosts_ work via _PHP-FPM_ and enable the developer to use quick _deploy_ commands to setup a native local VirtualHost located in the Ubuntu machine
+4. Make _Apache Virtualhosts_ work via _PHP-FPM_ and enable the developer to use quick _deploy_ commands to setup a native local VirtualHost located in the Ubuntu machine
-4. Let the developer choose the target PHP version of the deployed VirtualHost ([see here](/docs/en/SETUP-EN.md#important-notes-on-aliases-enabled-via-bash_local))
+5. Let the developer choose the target PHP version of the deployed VirtualHost ([see here](/docs/en/SETUP-EN.md#test-the-configuration-by-creating-a-virtualHost-for-phpmyadmin))
-5. Use `mariadb 10.6` and optimize Mysql so that it will not create headaches ([see here](/docs/en/SETUP-EN.md#c-modify-mysql-configuration))
+6. Use `mariadb 10.6` and optimize Mysql so that it will not create headaches ([see here](/docs/en/SETUP-EN.md#c-modify-mysql-configuration))

 ## Installation instructions